Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Rules/SF1E/Combat Mechanics/Bonus  Penalties.md

 ## Divine Bonus

 A divine bonus stems from the power of a deity or another [[Potent]] supernatural creature, such as a demon lord.
-These bonuses are most commonly granted by spells and [[Atlas Magic Items]], though priests of deities can sometimes access them through different [[Special Abilities]] they can use.
+These bonuses are most commonly granted by spells and [[Magic Items]], though priests of deities can sometimes access them through different [[Special Abilities]] they can use.

 ## Enhancement Bonus